 General principles of teaching organ (methods, materials, techniques), basic repertoire, as well as music terminology and pipe organ maintenance.
 Directed teaching under the supervision of an instructor.

-Or 411-423 Freshman Organ (1-3 credit)
+Or 491-493 Private Instruction for the Organ Major/ Principal (1-3 credit)